-Talk to your veterinarian or veterinary hospital staff if you suspect any mouth problems or if you have any questions about how to brush your pet’s teeth, selecting the right products, or for tips on how to keep your pet’s teeth clean.
+Talk to your veterinarian if you suspect any mouth problems, or if you have any questions about how to brush your furry friend’s teeth, selecting the right products, or for tips on how to keep your animal’s teeth clean.

-Dental disease in pets is usually slow to develop and very preventable.
-By following proper oral care, you can easily avoid any future discomfort as well as an expensive vet bill down the road.
+Dental disease in animals is usually slow to develop and very preventable.
+By following proper oral care, you can easily avoid any future discomfort as well as a costly vet bill down the road.

 All of your wonderful staff & volunteers totally rock.
 The amazing compassion and work you provide on a daily basis is incredible.